 - Your partner prevents you from seeing your family and friends.

 - Your partner has scared you with violent behavior, like throwing things, punching the wall, physically restraining you.

 - You often do things to please your partner rather than doing what you think is right.

-- Your partner acts like "Prince/cess Charming" one minute then a monster the next.
+- Your partner acts like "Prince (or Princess) Charming" one minute then a monster the next.

-- You are afraid to break up because he/she has threatened to hurt you, the children, a pet, or himself/herself.
+- You are afraid to break up with your partner because he/she has threatened to hurt you, the children, the family pet, or himself/herself.

 - Your partner pressures you into having sex or performing unwanted sexual acts.